 Argan oil is an excellent choice for oily skin because it controls sebum production.
 Sensitive skin won’t have trouble with it, and anyone who is concerned about their skin age will be pleased.
 Argan oil improves skin elasticity, making skin look younger and firmer (5).

 It’s possible to make a moisturizer using argan oil with essential oils such as chamomile, lavender and lemongrass.
 To fight against hair loss, mix argan oil with cedarwood essential oil.
+If you’re looking for a way to supplement and nourish your hair’s health, or provide support for your hair’s natural growth process and quality, then Folexin may be the solution for you.

 A combination of lavender and argan oil soothes anxiety and hydrates the skin.
 Neroli essential oil with argan oil minimizes the appearance of scars and stretch marks.
 Palmarosa is another essential oil that can ease eczema and acne breakouts as well as stimulate new cell production when combined with argan oil.
 Orange essential oil with argan oil diminishes the appearance of wrinkles and controls oil production.